pameyer52/spsi/README.md

 ### PyMOL-Integrated Installation:

-Copy spsi.py to a directory in PyMOL's PYTHONPATH (current working directory, or something in sys.path).
+Copy spsi.py to a directory in PyMOL's $PYTHONPATH (current working directory, or something in sys.path).

 ## Usage:
 For endpoint models A.pdb and B.pdb with 15 interpolated models generated: